Manchester, Oklahoma

 Manchester is a town in Grant County, Oklahoma, United States.
-The population was 103 at the 2010 census, a decline of 1.0 percent from 104 at the 2000 census.
+As of the 2020 census, Manchester had a population of 90.

 Geography

 Manchester is located in northwest Grant County just south of the Oklahoma-Kansas border along SH-132.
 The Atchison, Topeka and Santa Fe Railroad passes through the town.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.